Exploring the adaptive voter model dynamics with a mathematical triple jump: Generating functions

-The heterogeneous expansion results in an infinite system of ODEs, which we transform into a single scalar PDE by use of generating functions \cite{genfunctions}.
-We start by defining the generating function $Q(x,y,t)= \sum_{k,l}A_{k,l}(t)x^{k}y^{l}$, where $x$ and $y$ are abstract spatial variables that do not have any physical interpretation.
+Generating functions \cite{genfunctions} can be used to reduce the infinite-dimensional ODE system to a finite-dimensional PDE by interpreting the $A_{k,l}$ as Taylor-like coefficients of a polynomial, whose time evolution is then studied.
+We start by defining the generating function $Q(t,x,y)= \sum_{k,l}A_{k,l}(t)x^{k}y^{l}$, where $x$ and $y$ are abstract spatial variables that do not have any physical interpretation, but act as an indexing mechanism.
+Finding $Q(t,x,y)$ is equivalent to finding all of the moments $A_{k,l}$ and thus constitutes a solution of the system.

 The time evolution of $Q$ is given by